COBLabUGR/WGCNAInterTissueObesity/README.md

 https://doi.org/10.1016/j.compbiomed.2023.107085.

-The gene expression datasets associated with this article are from visceral adipose tissue (VAT) and skeletal muscle tissue (SMT).
+The gene expression datasets associated with this article are from visceral adipose tissue (VAT) and skeletal muscle tissue (SMT) samples.
 They can be consulted in GEO with their corresponding accession number:

 - VAT: [GSE9624](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE9624)